sinch/net-ConferenceCalling/readme.md

-<h1>Build you own conference calling in c#</h1>
+<h1>Build you own conference calling in C#</h1>
 In this tutorial we will show how easy it is to build a regular conference calling solution with both Dial in and dial out functionality.
 In part 2 and part 3 we will add VoIP clients to the mix.

 ## Prerequisites
-1. Sinch account and an Voice enabled number https://www.sinch.com/dashboard#/numbers
+1. Sinch account and a Voice enabled number https://www.sinch.com/dashboard#/numbers
 2. Some cash on your account
 3. A MVC project with WebAPI enabled project

 ## The Data model
 In this tutorial we are going to use the Code first EF as our persistence layer, for my conferencing system I want to be able to give out a phone number together with a pin code to the people I want to join.
 And to be able to keep track of my conferences I want to give them a name.
-Pretty straight forward data model, create a file and call it ConferenceModels.cs and add below , also set the max length to 4 (we only want to respont to 4 digit codes in this example).
-For a production app you would need to ensure that the pincode is also unique but we wont worry about that here.
+Pretty straight forward data model, create a file and call it ConferenceModels.cs and add below, also set the max length to 4 (we only want to respond to 4 digit codes in this example).
+For a production app you would need to ensure that the pincode is also unique but we won’t worry about that here.
 ```csharp
 public class Conference {
 	public int Id { get; set; }